donet-server/donet/README.md

 Please read the [introduction to Donet](./docs/01-Introduction.md) for an overview of the project and how the engine works.

 Before starting your own contribution to Donet, please read over the [Contributing Guidelines](./CONTRIBUTING.md).
-If you are a first time contributor to the project, please add your name and Git email address to the [CONTRIBUTORS.md](./CONTRIBUTORS.md) markdown file.
-You may also use your GitHub username as your name.
-If your contribution includes modifications to source code, please add your name and Git email in the [Cargo.toml](./Cargo.toml) file as an author of this project.

 To build Donet, run the following under the project directory:
 ```sh